info@beaconcounselingwi.com

 What is Obsessive Compulsive Disorder (OCD) Anyway?

-November 20, 2024 by Beacon Counseling LLC Uncategorized 0 comments
+November 20, 2024 by Beacon Counseling LLC Anxiety and Stress, OCD 0 comments

 You’ve most likely heard of obsessive-compulsive disorder (OCD), but how accurate is the information that you’ve been given?
 More often than not, the term OCD is used incorrectly.
 We see the “classic” germaphobe in TV and movies.
 People tend to say things like “I’m so OCD” when referring to their desire for things to be neat and orderly.
 In reality, OCD is a misunderstood, complex and debilitating disorder.
 It’s important to know that OCD is not “perfectionism” or quirky behaviors.